 LyondellBasell (LYB) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the oil refiner and chemical company had lost 18% over the past month.
-This has was narrower than the Basic Materials sector's loss of 25.14% and lagged the S&P 500's loss of 6.03% in that time.
+Prior to today's trading, shares of the oil refiner and chemical company had lost 12.02% over the past month.
+This has was narrower than the Basic Materials sector's loss of 17.94% and lagged the S&P 500's gain of 1.51% in that time.

-Wall Street will be looking for positivity from LyondellBasell as it approaches its next earnings report date.
-The company is expected to report EPS of $4.86, down 20.72% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $14.35 billion, up 24.1% from the year-ago period.
+Investors will be hoping for strength from LyondellBasell as it approaches its next earnings release.
+On that day, LyondellBasell is projected to report earnings of $4.86 per share, which would represent a year-over-year decline of 20.72%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $14.35 billion, up 24.1% from the year-ago period.

 LYB's full-year Zacks Consensus Estimates are calling for earnings of $17.54 per share and revenue of $53.14 billion.
 These results would represent year-over-year changes of -3.57% and +15.09%, respectively.

-It is also important to note the recent changes to analyst estimates for LyondellBasell.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for LyondellBasell.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.26% higher.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.87% lower.
 LyondellBasell is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, LyondellBasell currently has a Forward P/E ratio of 5.06.
-Its industry sports an average Forward P/E of 9.24, so we one might conclude that LyondellBasell is trading at a discount comparatively.
+Investors should also note LyondellBasell's current valuation metrics, including its Forward P/E ratio of 4.82.
+For comparison, its industry has an average Forward P/E of 9.02, which means LyondellBasell is trading at a discount to the group.

-Meanwhile, LYB's PEG ratio is currently 0.63.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-LYB's industry had an average PEG ratio of 0.98 as of yesterday's close.
+Investors should also note that LYB has a PEG ratio of 0.6 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+LYB's industry had an average PEG ratio of 0.96 as of yesterday's close.

 The Chemical - Diversified industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 75, putting it in the top 30% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 188, which puts it in the bottom 26% of all 250+ industries.

 Click to get this free report